Amirka-Kh/researchNiamti/THESIS.md

 This thesis aims to develop a tool that will assist teams and management in tracking productivity and accurately estimating future projects—whether that be setting deadlines, predicting budget overruns, or assessing team dynamics.
 To achieve this goal, we will address the following key questions:

-* RQ 1: Which factors influence productivity?
+- RQ 1: Which factors influence productivity?

-    * RQ 1.1: Which factors influence productivity?
+  - RQ 1.1: Which factors influence productivity?
-    * RQ 1.2: Which metrics are applied to measure those factors?
+  - RQ 1.2: Which metrics are applied to measure those factors?
-    * RQ 1.3: Which metrics among them are reliable?
+  - RQ 1.3: Which metrics among them are reliable?

-* RQ 2: How productivity estimations relate to team ...?
+- RQ 2: How productivity estimations relate to team ...?

-    * RQ 2.1: What the productivity influencing factors can tell about a development team?
+  - RQ 2.1: What the productivity influencing factors can tell about a development team?
-    * RQ 2.2: Which factors has more weight in the team description?
+  - RQ 2.2: Which factors has more weight in the team description?
-    * RQ 2.3: How to map metrics to team ...?
+  - RQ 2.3: How to map metrics to team ...?

-* RQ 3: How to calculate project cost based on team data?
+- RQ 3: How to calculate project cost based on team data?
+  (in progress)

 By answering these questions, we hope to create a useful tool that will not only help mature teams continue to succeed as they scale but will also aid less experienced management teams in improving their estimation processes and decision-making.
 Ultimately, the goal is to develop a comprehensive framework that benefits all stakeholders in software development, from developers to project managers to upper management.